guillermobermejo/guillermobermejo/README.md

 </br>

 <p align="left">
 I’m a mobile app developer currently building a productivity app designed to support individuals with autism.
-Outside of development, I enjoy exploring graphic design and volunteering my technical skills for meaningful causes, with a focus on empowering communities and expanding access to technology.
+I enjoy exploring graphic design and volunteering my technical skills for meaningful causes, with a focus on empowering communities and expanding access to technology.
 </p>